At this very moment, 2.1 billion people around the world are making a payment or sending money digitally.

 - Location: Regional payment systems can be incorporated along with global methods.

 - Convenience: This is especially important for the customer, who looks for speed in online shopping and wants to make secure payments without revealing too much confidential information.

 - Audience: Payment methods can be adapted to the systems that are most used by customers in any given region, or to a specific demographic.

 What’s more, if one of your payment systems causes problems, having further options available is a good way to sustain conversions and avoid a drop in buyer numbers due to technical faults.

 Which are the most popular online payment systems?

-It’s no great surprise to learn that the most widely used payment method worldwide is still the bank card.
+It’s no great surprise that the most widely used payment method worldwide is still the credit card.

-One reason why these breakthrough technologies that all the experts are talking about, are not more successful, is that their adoption rate is usually very slow.
-Voice assistants and social selling may become commonplace in the future, but as yet it’s not even usual to see shoppers paying with their smartwatch.
+One reason why alternative payment methods are not more successful, is that their adoption rate is usually very slow.
+Voice assistants and social selling may be becoming commonplace, just as it’s already usual to see shoppers paying with their smartwatches.